 A new post office

-The GroupWise agents: Message Transfer Agent (MTA) and Post Office Agent (POA)
+The GroupWise agents: Message Transfer Agent (MTA), Post Office Agent (POA), and Document Viewer Agent

 During the planning process, component configuration alternatives are explained.
 For example, you might want the domain and post office together on the same shared partition or on different shared partitions.

-Section 13.7.1, System Clustering Worksheet lists the information you need as you set up GroupWise in a clustering environment.
-You should print the worksheet and fill it out as you complete the tasks listed below:
+The System Clustering Worksheet and the Agent Clustering Worksheet list the information you need as you set up GroupWise in a clustering environment.
+You should print these worksheets and fill them out as you complete the tasks listed below:

-After you have completed the tasks and filled out Section 13.7.1, System Clustering Worksheet and Section 13.7.2, Agent Clustering Worksheet, you are ready to continue with Section 14.0, Setting Up a Domain and a Post Office in a Linux Cluster.
+After you have completed the tasks and filled out the System Clustering Worksheet and the Agent Clustering Worksheet, you are ready to continue with Section 3.0, Setting Up a Domain and a Post Office in a Linux Cluster.